willbryant/parallel_rspec/README.md

 ParallelRSpec will automatically make the database name for each worker based on the name you used for the `test` environment in `config/database.yml`.
 For example, if your normal `test` database is `foo_test`, worker 1 will keep using `foo_test` but worker 2's database will be `foo_test2`.

+You're then ready to run specs in parallel:

+    $ bundle exec prspec spec/my_spec.rb spec/another_spec.rb

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/parallel_rspec.
+Bug reports and pull requests are welcome on GitHub at https://github.com/willbryant/parallel_rspec.

 ## License